makerdao/market-maker-keeper/README.md

 ### Known limitations

-* The keeper does not handle depositing neither DAI nor ETH to the exchange, so the deposits have to be done manually in the Bibox UI.
+* The keeper does not handle depositing any cryptocurrency to the exchange, so the deposits have to be done manually in the Bibox UI.
 The keeper does not have to be shut down during deposits, it will pick up new balances automatically and place new orders if needed.

-* The only reason the keeper needs to have a working connection to an Ethereum node is getting the price feed from the `Tub` or (if the `--price-feed` argument is specified) getting the `par` value from `Vox`.
+* The only reason the keeper needs to have a working connection to an Ethereum node is to be able to get the price feed from the `Tub`.

 * As no transactions are sent to the Ethereum network by this keeper, it does not take the `--eth-from` argument and does not require any account to be unlocked.